ScooloV/bbpedia/docs/core_rules.md

 It is possible for both teams to hire the services of the same Star
 Player:

-« If this happens during a game that is part of a league,
+* If this happens during a game that is part of a league,

-neither team can fieeld the Star Player but the Star Player will keep both hiring fees.
+neither team can field the Star Player but the Star Player will keep both hiring fees.

-« If this happens during exhibition play, both teams can fieeld the Star Player - one team has clearly hired
+* If this happens during exhibition play, both teams can field the Star Player - one team has clearly hired

 a ringer!